-2. The Spice Girls were almost the Muses
+2. The Spice Girls were almost the Muses in Hercules

 The Muses featured in Disney’s Hercules not only provided the film with great narration but also some of the best songs in any Disney movie.
 According to Alan Menken, who composed music for Hercules, the Muses “are pure fun.
 For the song [The Gospel truth] we wanted something king of Motown and a bit sexy.”

-However, for the song “I won’t say I’m in love,” Menken had originally wanted the British Band The Spice Girls to be featured on the track.
+However, for “I won’t say I’m in love,” Menken originally wanted the British Band The Spice Girls to be featured on the track.
 According to Menken, the problem was “schedules and albums.
 They just couldn’t do it, which was a shame.”
 Nonetheless, “I won’t say I’m in love” was an instant classic even without the Spice Girls.

 3. Prince Phillip was named after Prince Philip, Duke of Edinburgh

 Sleeping Beauty’s Prince Phillip was the first Disney prince to receive a first name, as the princes who appeared in Snow White and the Seven Dwarfs (1937) and Cinderella (1950) were not named.
-It is widely believed that Sleeping Beauty’s Prince Phillip was named after Queen Elizabeth II’s husband, Prince Philip, Duke of Edinburgh.
+It is widely believed that Sleeping Beauty’s Prince Phillip was named after Queen Elizabeth II’s husband, the late Prince Philip, Duke of Edinburgh.

 The inspiration taken from Prince Philip could be because he was a prince that Americans were widely familiar with in 1959 when the film first came out.
-It could also be because Queen Elizabeth II had just been queen for six years when the movie came out, so the Royal Family was still on American’s radar.
-Sarah Dunnigan, who is a senior lecturer in English literature at the University of Edinburgh believes that there could be a link between Prince Phillip and the Duke of Edinburgh “due to the huge popularity and idealization of the British royal family in America in the late 1950s.”
+It could also be because Queen Elizabeth II had just been queen for six years when the movie came out, so the Royal Family was still on America’s radar.
+Sarah Dunnigan, who is a senior lecturer in English literature at the University of Edinburgh believes that there could be a link between the cartoon Prince Phillip and the Duke of Edinburgh “due to the huge popularity and idealization of the British royal family in America in the late 1950s.”